 - Know how to select and apply sensory methods.

-- Have an overview of functions and physiology of the flavor-related senses and how they interact.
+- Have an overview of functions and physiology of the flavour-related senses and how they interact

 - Have insight in design and setup of a sensory experiment.